alexzhirkevich/compose-cupertino/README.md

 Adaptive scroll behavior can be added using `adaptiveVerticalScroll` and `adaptiveHorizontalScroll` modifiers.
 For lazy layouts this scroll behavior can be added using `adaptiveScrollOverflow` modifier.

-For Cupertino look and feel this modifiers add native-looking scroll overflow (currently only for drag, not fling).
+For Cupertino look and feel these modifiers add native-looking scroll overflow (currently only for drag, not fling).

 # Insets